Pâté

 Health Benefits

-- Rich in selenium and other minerals supporting immune function
+- Rich in selenium and choline, supporting antioxidant defense and cognitive function

 Buying Guide